Beryl charts its course towards South Texas, eyeing what could become the first US landfall of the 2024 Atlantic season - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Raja Razek, Monica Garrett, Elise Hammond, Mary Gilbert and Eric Zerkel contributed to this report.
+CNN’s Dave Alsup, Raja Razek, Monica Garrett, Elise Hammond, Mary Gilbert and Eric Zerkel contributed to this report.